jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 0.6.0

 With the advent of JupyterHubAuthPlugin students who don't have a specified course_id won't see all courses anymore, just the ones they have been added to.
+That means you can ommit the ``course_id`` from the students ``nbgrader_config.py``

 Requirements for using ``JupyterHubAuthPlugin``: